koeninger/ten_percent_practice/joel_jimenez/blockchain/README.md

 * blockchain
 * Smart Contracts
 * Solidity Programming
-* Web3 and Infura for deployment
+* Compile and deployment of contracts
-* Mocha and Ganache for testing
+* Mocha and Ganache for testing contracts
+* React for front end application
+* Web3 to interact with contract from the front end